 Interest rate risk refers to the risk that the value of a financial instrument or cash flows associated with the instrument will fluctuate due to changes in market interest rates.
 Interest rate risk arises from interest bearing financial assets and liabilities that we use.
 Non derivative interest bearing assets are predominantly short term liquid assets, such as interest bearing bank accounts.
-Historically, our interest rate liability risk arose primarily from drawdowns of bank accepted bills with a maximum of 180 days duration, supported by a facility with a major commercial bank, with a floating charge over the assets of the economic entity.
-The timing of rollover of these bank accepted bills gave rise to variable interest rate and cash flow risks.
-The economic entity currently has access to loan facilities provided by short term bank overdraft.
-The parent entity largely assumes interest rate risk insofar as it acts as an effective treasury for the economic entity by arranging debt facilities with a major commercial bank.
-These proceeds, together with other available capital, are available to be loaned to controlled entities through non-interest bearing inter-company loan accounts.
+Historically, our interest rate liability risk arose primarily from drawdowns of bank accepted bills with a maximum of 180 days duration.

-At current interest rates, over the course of a full year, an increase of 100 basis points in borrowing rates with an accompanying change in deposit rates would increase pre-tax profit by \$10,969 (2017: reduce loss by \$6,253).
+At current interest rates, over the course of a full year, an increase of 100 basis points in borrowing rates with an accompanying change in deposit rates would reduce pre-tax loss by \$1,806 (2019: reduce pre-tax loss by \$4,525).